 Operational data includes any type of information about the organizational processes and functions.
 For example, this can be employee performance over time.

-Monitoring and analyzing operational data can significantly improve data-driven decision making.
+Monitoring and analyzing operational data can significantly improve data-driven decision-making.
 This is a crucial role of data science not only in retail, but in any business and sector.
+For those of you who look for some hands-on, practical experience told by a field expert, you could watch our course Fashion Analytics with Tableau where you'll find how data science changes the retail fashion world and its operations for the better.

 Applications of Data Science in Retail